-Start-up costs have always been a major hurdle to small businesses who want to start a 401(k) plan, but a provision of The Economic Growth and Tax Relief and Reconciliation Act (EGTRRA) helps scale this barrier to employee saving opportunities.
+Start-up costs have always been a major hurdle to small businesses that want to start a 401(k) plan, but a provision of The Economic Growth and Tax Relief Reconciliation Act (EGTRRA) helps scale this barrier to employee saving opportunities.
 EGTRRA implemented a credit for employers to offset the start-up cost and the cost of educating employees about the new plan.

 For costs paid or incurred in tax years beginning after December 31, 2001, for retirement plans that first became effective after that date, you may be able to claim a tax credit for part of the ordinary and necessary costs of starting a SEP, SIMPLE or qualified plan (including a 401(k)).The credit equals 50 percent of the cost to set up and administer the plan and educate employees about the plan, up to a maximum of $500 per year for each of the first three years of the plan.
 For plans that become effective after 2002, you may choose to start claiming the credit in the tax year before the tax year in which the plan becomes effective.

 - You had 100 or fewer employees who received at least $5,000 in compensation from you for the preceding year.

 - You had at least one plan participant who was a non-highly compensated employee.

 - In the three tax years before the first year you’re eligible for the credit, your employees weren’t substantially the same employees who received contributions or accrued benefits in another plan sponsored by you, a member of a controlled group that includes you or a predecessor of either.